MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 Wherever you want to link to your Real Cool Heading section, put your desired text in brackets, followed by the anchor link in parentheses:
 [Go to Real Cool Heading section](#real-cool-heading)

 1. Creating a heading (in the content section):  #HTML Introduction
-2. To link to the HTML Introduction section (in the outline), put the text you want to see in the outline in the square bracket(i.e [HTML Introduction]) and include the anchor in a normal bracket following the displayed text in outline (i.e. (#html-introduction)).
-Note that the anchor link for the HTML introduction in the outline is the lower case version of the outline component in the content with hyphen replacing spaces(i.e #html-introduction)
+2. To link to the HTML Introduction section (in the outline), put the text you want to see in the outline in the square bracket(i.e [HTML Intromimo]) and include the anchor in a normal bracket following the displayed text in outline (i.e. (#html-introduction)).
+Note that the anchor link for the HTML introduction in the outline is the lower case version of the outline component in the content with hyphen replacing spaces(i.e #html-intromimo)

-See the next note on CSS:https://github.com/MisterOla/CSS-TUTORIALS-W3SCHOOLS
+__See the next note on CSS:https://github.com/MisterOla/CSS-TUTORIALS-W3SCHOOLS__